- Cancer Information

 - Palliative care

-You can also be supported in your caring role by palliative care.
-This is person-centred care that helps people with a progressive, life-limiting illness to live as fully and comfortably as possible.
-It’s also called supportive care.
-The main aim is to maintain quality of life by dealing with the person’s physical, emotional, cultural, social and spiritual needs.
+Palliative care is person-centred care that helps people with a progressive, life-limiting illness to live as comfortably as possible.
+The goal of palliative care is to improve quality of life for both the person with cancer, and their family and carers.

 Learn more about:

-- relief of pain, breathlessness, nausea and other symptoms
+- relief of the person’s symptoms (e.g. pain, breathlessness, nausea)

-- help organising equipment for home (e.g. wheelchairs, special beds)
+- help organising equipment for home (e.g. mobility aids, special beds)

 - links to other services such as home help and financial support